wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-enterprise-offerings.md

 Azure Web Apps is a good option for hosting such applications, offering scalable and reliable infrastructure which is managed and patched with near zero manual intervention and downtime.
 The Azure platform provides many data storage options to support web applications hosted on Web Apps from Azure SQL Database, a managed scalable relational database-as-a-service, to popular services from our partners such as ClearDB MySQL Database and MongoDB.

-An alternative approach is to make use of your existing investment on premise.
+An alternative approach is to make use of your existing investment on premises.
 In the example scenario, an employee expense system, you may wish to maintain your data store within your own internal infrastructure.
 This could be for integration with internal systems (reporting, payroll, billing etc.) or to satisfy an IT governance requirement.
 Web Apps provides a number of methods of enabling you to connect to your on premises infrastructure:

-- [Azure Environments](/documentation/articles/app-service-app-service-environment-intro) - Azure Environments (ASE) are a new Premium feature which was recently add to the Azure offering.
+- [Azure Environments](/documentation/articles/app-service-app-service-environment-intro/) - Azure Environments (ASE) are a new Premium feature which was recently add to the Azure offering.
 ASEs provide a fully isolated and dedicated environment for securely running Azure Web Apps at high scale while also offering isolation and secure network access
-- [Hybrid Connections](/documentation/articles/integration-hybrid-connection-overview) - Hybrid Connections are a feature of Azure BizTalk Services and enable Web Apps to connect to on premises resources securely, for example SQL Server, MySQL, Web APIs and custom web services.
+- [Hybrid Connections](/documentation/articles/integration-hybrid-connection-overview/) - Hybrid Connections are a feature of Azure BizTalk Services and enable Web Apps to connect to on premises resources securely, for example SQL Server, MySQL, Web APIs and custom web services.
-- [Virtual Network Integration](https://azure.microsoft.com/blog/2014/09/15/azure-websites-virtual-network-integration/) - Web Apps integrtaion with Azure Virtual Network allows you to connect your web app to an Azure Virtual Network which in turn can be connected to your on premises infrastructure through a site-to-site VPN.
+- [Virtual Network Integration](https://azure.microsoft.com/blog/2014/09/15/azure-websites-virtual-network-integration/) - Web Apps integration with Azure Virtual Network allows you to connect your web app to an Azure Virtual Network which in turn can be connected to your on premises infrastructure through a site-to-site VPN.

 The following diagrams depict an example high-level solution with connectivity options for on premises resources.
 The first example shows how this can be achieved using standard features of Azure and the second shows how this can be achieved using the premium offering, Azure Environments.